Integrated Assurance: Let Governance, Risk and Compliance Work Together

 Example:

-The product and compliance teams once used different definitions of “incident,”“deviation,” and “AI malfunction.”
-Through the unified iGRC taxonomy, these terms are standardised.
-Any issue in the park assist algorithm — whether identified in a safety test or a compliance audit — triggers the same corrective-action workflow in the GRC tool.
+The ICS and CMS teams may have once used different definitions of “risk”, “incident,” or “compliance case”.
+Through the unified iGRC taxonomy, these terms are now standardised.
+By integrating their checks and reports in one platform, any issue with the advance park assist system — whether identified in a safety test or a compliance audit —triggers a unified corrective-action workflow in the iGRC tool.

 What role does the Governance Regulation Board play?